A Web3 Naming Layer for the AI Agent Economy

 How Agent Domains Work

 Want to go deeper?
-Learn more about minting, DNS settings, and resolver compatibility on our Guide page.
+Learn more about minting, DNS configuration, resolver compatibility, and Web3 domain setup in our Guide page

 Control & Ownership